donejs/donejs/docs/guide.md

 ### Creating messages

 Now that we see either the list of messages or a notification that there are no message we can add the form to create new messages.
 The form simply binds the `name` and `message` property to the components view model and calls `send` when hitting the enter key in the message input.
-With that `src/messages/messages.stache` now looks like this:
+With that `src/messages/messages.stache` looks like this:

 ```html
 <can-import from="donejs-chat/models/message" />